rodrigorodrigues/microservices-design-patterns/README.md

 ### Installing All Services using Docker Compose

-You can run everything using docker-compose on `docker folder` just run the following command:
+You can run everything using docker-compose on `docker folder` just run the following commands:

 ```
+# at once for building the docker images
+mvn clean package docker:build

 docker-compose up -d
 ```